pallets/quart/docs/tutorials/developing.rst

 ---------

 The Quart class, instances typically named ``app``, has a :meth:`~quart.Quart.run` method.
+This method runs a development server, automatically turning on debug mode and code reloading.
 This can be used to run the app via this snippet,

 .. code-block:: python
     :caption: run.py